CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 If you are unsuccessful, collect logs that have been generated for you and open a support ticket.
 See further information below.

-## Obtaining Installer Logs ##
+** Obtaining Installer Logs **

 During the installation, the Installer will create logs.

-The installer logs will be created in a directory within the temporary directory of the operating system.
-Each installation attempt will create an individual log with a timestamp.
-You can access these logs at any time throughout the installation process by clicking the **Installer Logs** button or by navigating directly to the logs location at: `C:\Users\loggedinUser\AppData\Local\Temp`.
+The logs will be removed when the installation is complete.
+If you receive an error during installation, please capture the Installer log before closing the application.
+Installation logs are created in the operating system's temporary directory, which is `C:\Users\loggedinUser\AppData\Local\Temp`.
+Select the `Installer Logs` button to navigate to the log location.

 ![](img/scrAll_InstalllerLogs.png)